 Whatever form of testing you undertake, you should document the results and make sure that you act upon any recommendations, or have a valid reason for not doing so, and implement appropriate safeguards.
 This is particularly important if your testing reveals potential critical flaws that could result in a personal data breach.

 What about codes of conduct and certification?

-If your security measures include a product or service that adheres to a UK GDPR code of conduct (once any have been approved) or certification (once any have been issued), you may be able to use this as an element to demonstrate your compliance with the security principle.
-It is important that you check carefully that the code or certification is appropriately issued in accordance with the UK GDPR.
+If your security measures include a product or service that adheres to a UK GDPR code of conduct or certification scheme, you may be able to use this as an element to demonstrate your compliance with the security principle.
+It is important that you check carefully that the code or certification scheme has been approved by the ICO.

 The GDPR requires you to ensure that anyone acting under your authority with access to personal data does not process that data unless you have instructed them to do so.
 It is therefore vital that your staff understand the importance of protecting personal data, are familiar with your security policy and put its procedures into practice.